Non-Polar

 that the voltage on the capacitor will always be in the correct

-direction, often due to there being a significant a.c. signal
+direction.
+This is often due to there being a significant

-voltage which inverts the polarity for some of the time despite
+A.C. signal voltage present which inverts the polarity on the

-there being a correct average d.c. bias on the cap, or when there
+correct average D.C. bias on the cap, or when there is no signal

-is no signal present.
-(This is a very common mistake seen
+present.
+This is a very common mistake seen when normal

-when normal electrolytic capacitors are used as a d.c. blocker in
+electrolytic capacitors are used as a D.C. blocker in real hi-fi

-real hi-fi amps and old TV sets.
-The capacitor dies, but
+amps and old TV sets.
+The capacitor dies, but only after a

-only after a year or so, by which time you've manufactured
+year or so, by which time you've manufactured thousands of units.

 Navigate Up